jkomyno/redux-error-snapshot/README.md

 } from 'redux-error-snapshot';
 ```

+The available actions are:

 - `resetErrorState`: sets the errorSnapshot reducer to `initialState`, returning the type `RESET_ERROR_STATE`.
 - `retryLastAction`: dispatches the action saved in the errorSnapshot reducer.
 If you have decided to import
 the reducer with a name different than `errorSnapshot`, you can pass its name as argument.

-E.g.:
+Example:

 ```js
 import { reducer as MyErrorReducer } from 'redux-error-snapshot';